Substance Abuse Resources in Rockford

 Rockford Residential Treatment Programs

-An inpatient drug rehab in Rockford, IL is one in which the patient checks into the facility and resides in a dormitory there full time while attending daily recovery activities.
+An inpatient drug rehab is one in which the patient checks into the facility and resides in a dormitory there full time while attending daily recovery activities.
 Many who enter a residential rehab require some form of detox, but not all.
-An inpatient drug rehab in Rockford, IL may consist of addiction and recovery education, lectures by counselors or specialists, medical monitoring and some kind and counseling sessions.
+An inpatient drug rehab may consist of addiction and recovery education, lectures by counselors or specialists, medical monitoring and some kind and counseling sessions.
 This type of treatment is generally best suited for someone with a long history of severe substance use problems.

 Rockford Partial Hospitalization Programs

 Partial hospitalization programs are characterized by the patient living away from the treatment facility, usually in their own home or with a friend or loved one, while coming in to the treatment center each day for treatment.
 Partial hospitalization usually lasts for around 5–8 hours each day and can include activities such as attending recovery meetings, group therapy, recovery education and lectures on addiction and recovery.
 Partial hospitalization may be part of a long-term program for drug treatment in Rockford or an option for someone with a less severe substance use history.

 Rockford Outpatient Treatment Programs

 Outpatient drug rehabs are a treatment option that allows the patient to live in their own home or in another secure environment outside of the treatment center.
 The patient then travels to the facility a few times per week to engage in recovery treatment activities.
 An outpatient rehab program usually includes group or one-on-one counseling, recovery meetings and recovery education.
 This type of drug treatment facility sometimes follows residential and partial hospitalization, as part of a larger treatment plan or as an option for someone with a mild or short history of addiction.
 Patients typically have ample free time to continue working, attending school and meeting family commitments.